ClickCease

 Risk profile

-This may include information on the level of risk associated with the portfolio, as well as the level of risk tolerance of the investor.
+This may include information on the level of risk associated with the portfolio and the investor's level of risk tolerance.

 Fees and expenses